shbmira/shbmira/README.md

 -> Networking?
 Nah...
 These days nobody needs to calculate how many host IPs you lose if you split a /24 by 8.
 Is that true? (hint: we still have VPCs in the Cloud Providers!)

 -> PHP?
-Unfortunately familiar with it, but willing to reduce it to a little-to-none grey matter usage (need to make room for some new stuff, like [some statistics](http://www.tylervigen.com/spurious-correlations))
+Unfortunately familiar with it, but willing to reduce it to a little-to-none grey matter usage (need to make some room for new stuff, like [stunning statistics](http://www.tylervigen.com/spurious-correlations))

 -> Last, but not the least, if you're reading this please do not have a test process/infra layer just to add "override" step into your deployment process.
 Please, don't.

 #### :potable_water:  Currently

 -> Systems Development Engineer at AWS

 -> Living in Ireland

 #### :telephone:  Reach out!